smlpt/mastodon-sciview-take2/doc/manvr3d_V0.2_Readme.md

 - Scene clean-up after closing a VR session is not complete.
 Camera behavior in the sciview window [switches to first person](https://github.com/scenerygraphics/sciview/issues/612) input instead of arcball control.
 This will be addressed in a future update.

+- Spot editing events can trigger a full graph redraw.
+This is not a problem for small to medium-sized datasets. ([↗](https://github.com/scenerygraphics/manvr3d/issues/23))

 - Spot scaling in sciview can be inconsistent with the spots rendered in BDV.
 This applies also to spots added by ELEPHANT (they tend to be too small) [↗](https://github.com/scenerygraphics/manvr3d/issues/22).

 - A freshly opened sciview window can have black borders in the bottom right area.
 This is caused by Windows scaling set to something other than 100%.
 Resizing the sciview window fixes it.
 [This issue](https://github.com/scenerygraphics/sciview/issues/553) will be addressed in a future update.